ChordPro/chordpro/docs/content/ChordPro-Configuration-Presets.md

 It is important to realise that ChordPro always loads the default configuration and then adds the other configurations.

+* In the GUI, there is a dropdown list for the presets in the Preferences dialog.
+* On the command line, use `--config=`_NAME_.

 ### Default
 As the name implies, this is the default configuration.
 It accepts all ChordPro version 5 input.